abhishekarya1/Hash-Define-myNotes/content/python/notes.md

 # Strings are created with " or '
 "This is a string."
 'This is also a string.'
+"""doc string"""
+'''another doc string using single quotes'''

-#String literals
+# String literals
 unicode = u"\u00dcnic\u00f6de"	# => Ünicöde
 raw_str = r"raw \n string"	# => raw \n string

-# Strings can be added too
+# Strings and string variables can be summed too
 "Hello " + "world!"  # => "Hello world!"
 # String literals (but not variables) can be concatenated without using '+'
 "Hello " "world!"    # => "Hello world!"
-#Multiplication on strings
+# Multiplication on strings
 print('hey' * 2)	# => heyhey
 # A string can be treated like a list of characters
 "Hello world!"[0]  # => 'H'

-#But they are an immutable collection
+# But they are an immutable collection
 "Hello"[1] = "u"	#TypeError: assigment not supported

 # You can find the length of a string
 len("This is a string")  # => 16

 #Formatting
-#C-like
+#C-like (%d, %f, %s, %x, %o)
 name = 'Abhi'
 print('My name is: %s' %name) # => My name is: Abhi (notice no comma)
 #format() function of String object